Our History

 The history of tabernacle of prayer

-The first official location was a storefront at 1005 Hardy Street.
-The first official service for Tabernacle of Prayer was on May 10, 1989, with less than 20 members.
-Within 2 years, in June 1991, we were able to purchase an old piano warehouse, where we are currently located, 500 Williams Street.
-However, it was not as glamorous as it is now.
-But with Pastor Scott’s visionary leadership and faith, the few members joined forces and began to create a place for the ministry to expand.
-After the purchase, passersby would often remark that they knew that ‘old warehouse’ would be a church one day and now it is on its way.
+Tabernacle of Prayer's first official Hattiesburg location was a storefront at 1005 Hardy Street.
+The official service for Tabernacle of Prayer was on May 10, 1989, with less than 20 members.
+Within 2 years, in June 1991, we purchased an old piano warehouse at our current location, 500 Williams Street.
+However, with Pastor Scott's visionary leadership and faith, the members joined forces.
+They began to build a place for the ministry to expand.
+Passersby often remarked that they knew the 'old warehouse' would be a church one day, and now it was on its way!

-Shortly after this purchase, Pastor Scott also purchased the small Muslim building that formerly occupied 903 Elizabeth Street (the un-paved parking area directly behind the church).
-This building was renovated enough that the saints could meet weekly.
-That small building marked the continued progress of the vision being fulfilled.
-The services were powerful, souls saved, bodies healed and equipment stolen.
-That is correct, our electronic equipment was stolen, but Pastor & the few members were not deterred.
-Filed the insurance claim and kept on praising the Lord.
+Shortly after the purchase, Pastor Scott also purchased a previous Muslim meeting building that occupied 903 Elizabeth Street (the parking area directly behind the church).
+We renovated the building and held powerful services there: souls were saved, bodies healed, and equipment stolen.
+That is correct; someone stole the electronic equipment, which did not deter Pastor Scott and the few members.
+We filed the insurance claim and kept on praising the Lord!

-The first official Church Anniversary service was held in May 1993 at the 500 Williams Street property.
-As you can see in the photos, it wasn’t complete, but the Lord showed up and spoke a word to us that continues to ring our ears today.
-Elder Timothy Scott, Jr., spoke to us a word of encouragement to “Launch Out into the Deep.”
-Pastor Scott’s father, Bishop T.T.
-Scott, Sr. volunteered untold hours and days to help us complete the woodwork and frame the building.
-The unskilled volunteers that helped Bishop Scott learned how to painters, lay tile, hang sheetrock, and many other skills that benefit us today.
-The saints continued to decorate, refinish and re-stain the antique wood pews that were donated to us, and many other tasks that allowed us to finish the sanctuary that we experience today.
+We held our first official Church Anniversary service in May 1993 at the 500 Williams Street property.
+Elder Timothy Scott, Jr., Pastor Scott's brother, spoke an inspired message during the service, encouraging the church to "Launch Out into the Deep."
+Pastor Scott's father, Bishop T.T.
+Scott, Sr., volunteered untold hours and days to help us complete the woodwork and frame the building.
+The unskilled volunteers who helped Bishop Scott learned how to paint, lay tile, hang sheetrock, and many other skills that allowed them to finish the sanctuary we experience today.